Gary and Sherron Kalbach Chair in Business Administration

 About

 Professor Ann E. Harrison is a renowned economist and one of the most highly cited scholars on foreign investment and multinational firms.
 She served as the 15th dean of the Haas School of Business and was the second woman to lead the school since its founding in 1898.
-She has dedicated her career to creating inclusive and sustainable policies in development economics, international trade, global labor markets, and higher education.
+Harrison is a Life Member of the Council of Foreign Relations, as well as a member of the National Bureau of Economic Research.
+She serves on a number of Boards, including UNPRME, the Berkeley Haas Advisory Board, and the board of the french business school EDHEC.

 Under Harrison’s leadership, Haas increased fundraising commitments by 50 percent.
-Over her first term, total fundraising exceeded all previous records for the business school.
-She also significantly expanded faculty size through both generous gifts from alumni and revenue expansion.
+She also significantly expanded faculty size through both generous gifts from alumni and revenue growth.
 This allowed her to create a more diverse group of superb faculty and increase female faculty representation by 50 percent.
 Under Harrison’s leadership, Haas also secured the largest single gift in the school’s history—$30 million from alumnus Warren “Ned” Spieker, BS 66—to transform the number-two ranked undergraduate program into a four-year program.

-In parallel, Harrison launched two new successful programs for expanding, diversifying, and strengthening access to Haas.
+Harrison launched two new successful programs for expanding access to Haas.
 The first program, Accelerated Access, allows students to pre-commit to business school while acquiring important work experience to apply to Haas in their senior year of college and gain conditional acceptance.
 The second program, Cal Advantage, offers a streamlined application process to talented University of California undergraduates.

 Entrepreneurship and innovation were also major focuses of Harrison’s deanship.
 In 2022, Haas began construction on its Entrepreneurship Hub (“eHub”), an incubator for faculty and students with exciting ideas across the Berkeley campus.
-The eHub will open in fall 2024.
+The eHub opened in fall 2024.

 Harrison came to Haas from the University of Pennsylvania’s Wharton School, where she was the William H. Wurster Professor of Multinational Management and a professor of business economics and public policy.
 Before joining Wharton in 2012, she was the director of development policy at the World Bank, where she co-managed a team of 300 researchers and staff.
 As director of development policy at the World Bank, Harrison reformed its process for allocating research funds and oversaw the institution’s flagship publications.
 She convinced the World Bank’s president to release all historical records on project loans, a milestone in increasing its transparency.